NMDSdevopsServiceAdm/SopraSteria-SFC/README.md

 # Skills for Care - Adult Social Care Workforce Data Set

 This repository contains the web application code for Skill for Care's Adult Social Care Workforce Data Set (ASC-WDS) service.
-Current the application is running with [Angular](https://angular.dev/) version 17 as frontend and [Express](https://expressjs.com/) as backend.
+Currently the application is running with [Angular](https://angular.dev/) version 17 as frontend and [Express](https://expressjs.com/) as backend.

 ## Development server